 What We Don’t

 - One of the heaviest daypacks on the market at 2 pounds 12 ounces, and the rigid frame means it can’t pack down small.

 - This is not a minimalist pack.
 All the features, cushioning, and structure are overkill for day hikers who don’t need the bells and whistles.

-CamelBak is another company with a strong reputation in the pack market.
-Their top daypack is the Fourteener 24, which has been updated for this season.
-Compared it to the Stratos, the CamelBak is a solid alternative: it has very good organization, the articulating backpanel both ventilates well and conforms nicely to your back, and it comes with a 3-liter hydration reservoir.
-But the Osprey has nicer padding along the hipbelt and shoulder straps, its compression straps do a better job keeping the load pulled in close, and it’s clearly the better choice if you don’t need a hydration reservoir (you can only get the Fourteener 24 with the 3-liter system).
+CamelBak is another company with a strong reputation, and their top daypack is the Fourteener 26.
+Compared to the Stratos, the CamelBak is a solid alternative: it has very good organization, the articulating backpanel both ventilates well and conforms nicely to your back, and it comes with a 3-liter hydration reservoir.
+But the Osprey has nicer padding along the hipbelt and shoulder straps, its compression straps do a better job keeping the load pulled in close, and we think it’s the better choice if you don’t need a hydration reservoir (you can only get the Fourteener 26 with the 3-liter system).
 Both are great options, but the Stratos is the slightly most complete design.